thumb2086/Medication_reminder/README.md

     *   Generates a dedicated update channel for that branch (e.g., `update_feat_login.json`).
     *   Builds an APK with a corresponding version name.
     *   Testers installing the APK from a specific branch will only receive updates for that branch.
+*   **Branch Cleanup:** When a branch is deleted, the corresponding nightly release and tag are automatically removed to keep the release list clean.
 *   **Versioning:** The `versionCode` is generated based on the build timestamp (`yyMMddHH`) to ensure strictly increasing versions across branches, preventing downgrade issues.
 The `versionName` includes branch and commit information.

 ## License